Southern royal albatross: Feeding

 The southern royal albatross eats squid and fish, with smaller amounts of carrion, crustaceans, and salps.
 Its foraging activities normally take place within a 1250 km radius of the breeding site.
 Although they travel vast distances, royal albatrosses in general tend to forage in somewhat shallower waters and closer to continental shelves than wandering albatrosses.

-Reproduction
+Breeding

 They prefer to nest on tussock grassland, plateaus, or ridges, and will lay one egg biennially.
 This will normally take place in November or December.
 Both parents will incubate the egg, and rear the young.
-After they are born it takes about 240 days for a baby to grow its wings fully and fly by itself.There is very low mortality rates of the laid eggs once the parents settle in.
+After they are born it takes about 240 days for a baby to grow its wings fully and fly by itself.
+There is very low mortality rates of the laid eggs once the parents settle in.
 When feeding the young they will range south to the Campbell Plateau and north to the Chatham Rise.

 Conservation

 The IUCN classifies this bird as vulnerable, with an occurrence range of 63400000 km2 and a breeding range of 750 km2, with a total estimated population of between 28,000 and 29,500 (1997).
 As a top-tier organism in its natural habitat, it has very few predators but major fishing industries are a huge problem for all albatross species among other seabirds.

 The population is recovering from its severe downward spiral in the late 19th and early 20th centuries.
 By the 1880s, this albatross was extirpated from Auckland Island and Enderby Island.
 Pigs and cats are still a problem, as they take chicks and eggs, on Auckland Island.
 Longline fishing is a major problem and a possible emerging threat is Dracophyllum, a shrub that is taking away from their nesting range.